 From 20/05/2023 the African species of the genera Afzelia, Khaya and Pterocarpus listed in Appendix II of CITES will be integrated into Appendix B of the EU.
 The CoP19 measures will then apply to all timber harvested since 23/02/2023.

-It becomes mandatory for all importers to provide a CITES export or re-export certificate and to obtain a CITES import permit for all timber cut since 23/02/2023.
-As a reminder, the issuance of a post-convention CITES export permit can only be done after validation of a Notice of Non-Detrimental Trade for the species.
+It is now mandatory for all importers to provide a CITES export permit or a CITES re-export certificate and to obtain a CITES import permit.
+As a reminder, a post-convention CITES export permit can only be issued after validation of a non-detriment finding.

 Annotation #17 (e.g. for the genera Afzelia, Khaya and Pterocarpus listed in Appendix II) refers to logs, sawn timber, veneer, plywood and more broadly processed wood.